 - Verbal feedback in tutorials and lectures

-- To provide coverage of different theories and methods to study social phenomena
+- To provide students with coverage of different theories and methods to study phenomena in the social world.

-- To foster critical thinking in relation to social psychological research
+- To help students foster their critical thinking in relation to social psychological research

-- To examine practical application of social psychology research.
+- To examine the practical applications of social psychology research.